SarShaheen/Evolution-Of-Air-Jordan/README.md

 ## Deployment

-This site has been deployed to Github pages.
+This site has been deployed through GitHub pages.
 The steps to deploy were as follows:

 - In the GitHub repository, navigate to the Settings tab.
 - From the source section drop-down menu, select the Main Branch.